 Before you start

-- Candidates — Use a current browser; allow camera and microphone when prompted (needed for video-based signals).
+- Candidates to use a current browser; allow camera and microphone when prompted (needed for video-based signals).

 1) Workspace default (usual starting point)

-- Detection Types — Which signals to monitor (see below).
-Use Select All / Deselect All if shown.
+- Detection Types: Which signals to monitor (see below).
+Use Select All / Deselect All.

 2) Per interviewer (override)